Continuous nonlinear adaptive experimental design with gradient flow: Introduction

-In the machine learning community, active learning (AL) \cite{S09} often goes hand in hand with experimental design.
-AL attempts to collect effective training data while interacting with the learning progress, as most learning problems are highly convoluted like deep neural networks \cite{GIG17,SS17} and control problems \cite{B88}.
-Experimental design serves as a statistical criterion that guides AL to query data.
-For instance, pool-based AL augments the labelled data greedily with a new label at each iteration, making the algorithm converge to the learning goal faster and with a smaller sample complexity.
-Crucial analytical guarantees \cite{CKNS15,CN08,MRTMOG22} and empirical advancements \cite{AGKK21} are established in AL. Bayesian active learning and adaptive design are also established such as in \cite{HHGL11,GKR10}.
+Active learning (AL) \cite{S09}, an important area of study in the machine learning community, is closely related to OED.
+AL attempts to reduce the cost of training by choosing training data adaptively.
+The approach is used in deep neural networks \cite{GIG17,SS17} and control problems \cite{B88}.
+Experimental design provides statistical criteria that can be leveraged by AL when it chooses query data.
+For instance, pool-based AL augments labeled data greedily with a new label at each iteration, leading to faster convergence to the learning goal and smaller sample complexity.
+Crucial analytical guarantees \cite{CKNS15,CN08,MRTMOG22} and empirical advances \cite{AGKK21} have been established in AL. Other works \cite{HHGL11,GKR10} have described Bayesian active learning and adaptive design.